MesutKihal/Snippets/README.md

 # Snippets

-This repository contains different snippets of code from Data Structure and algorithm implementation to the problems I have solved.
+This repository contains different snippets of code from Data Structures and Algorithms implementations to the problems I have solved.
 Feel free to fork, clone, and play around with my code.